RECAP preterm – Research on European Children and Adults born Preterm

 The innovative element of RECAP preterm is to provide the bridge from data collection to data sharing: the members aim to establish a digital platform for harmonising and exploiting data of European cohort studies with babies, children, and adults born preterm as well as Nordic registry data.
 This broadened data basis shall ensure improved understanding, diagnosis and evidence-based, personalised prevention of mental and somatic disorders that are associated with preterm birth.
 Long term effects of different treatments, especially the use of (off-label) medication applied for these patients are meant to be analysed by combining adult cohorts with available data from preterm babies.
 By developing mHealth applications, the cohort participants shall be encouraged to sustainably collect follow-up data (mHealth/mobile health = the use of information and communication technology for collecting health data, delivery of healthcare information, monitoring of patient vital signs, and telemedicine).

-- integrate exchange with various stakeholders to disseminate results and to translate them into evidence-based care and policy (e.g. obstetricians, neonatologists, paediatricians, psychologists, psychiatrists, other healthcare providers, educators, scientists, economists, policy planners, health insurance companies, and patient and parent groups).
+- integrates exchange with various stakeholders to disseminate results and to translate them into evidence-based care and policy (e.g. obstetricians, neonatologists, paediatricians, psychologists, psychiatrists, other healthcare providers, educators, scientists, economists, policy planners, health insurance companies, and patient and parent groups).

 Members and Partners